htham-eituc/SafeTravel-Server/README.md

 These interfaces provide detailed information about all available endpoints, request/response schemas, and allow you to test the API directly from your browser.

 ## API Endpoints

+For the up-to-date route list (method/path/auth) and DTO references, see `docs/routes.md` or the interactive Swagger UI at `http://127.0.0.1:8000/docs`.

 This section provides examples for testing the API endpoints using Postman.